-Chadeiesh Yameinu Jewish Renewal & Temple Beth El invite you all.
+Chadeish Yameinu Jewish Renewal & Temple Beth El come together to

 The Book of Ruth is a surprisingly modern and relevant book.

 Packed into four brief chapters, are: issues of intermarriage, illicit sex, complex interpersonal relationships, sexual politics, poverty and social justice, the value of loyalty, the roots of Jewish messianism and the workings of God in human lives.

 Schedule for the Evening

 Graze on cheese blintzes, cheese cake, fruit, vegetables, sweets and enjoy a Sunset Havdallah to bring the Shabbat to a close and to welcome Shavuot (You are also welcome to hone your vegan cheesecake recipe and bring your sweet additions.

 Interactive study with Rabbi Rick, Rabbi Paula, Rabbi Eli and Rabbi Lori, with a break in the middle for eating and shmoozing.

 for those who want to stay later and participate in the tradition of Tikkun Leil Shavuot, of studying through the night Congregational members will teach on various interesting Jewish spiritual and ethical topics

 Shavuot starts Saturday night this year, so you don't have to get up the next morning.
 Come for any part you want to come to, and enjoy the food, the sense of community, and the learning.